danmbrown/city-of-whispers/Playbooks/Crossroads.md

 - Orym, a business associate

 ## Recuperation
+- You may always clear 1 Heat when you lay low for a day.
+Ask the Magistrate what you missed.
+- When you meet someone's desire, clear 1 Heat.
-- When you share an intimate moment with someone and you can be yourself, clear two heat.
+- When you share an intimate moment with someone and you can be yourself, clear 1 Heat.